apache/activemq-website/src/components/classic/documentation/how-do-i-use-log4j-jms-appender-with-activemq-classic.md

 ```
 Note that appender send logging event wrapped in an object message, so you can extract information such as logger name, level and of course the message.

-Starting with ActiveMQ Classic 5.3, this example is included in the standard distribution.
+Starting with ActiveMQ 5.3, this example is included in the standard distribution.
 You can run it by executing
 ```
 ant log4j-jms
 ```